-The committee shall meet at least once a quarter and should meet not less than six times a year and not more than four months shall elapse between two meetings.
+The audit committee shall meet at least four times in a year and not more than one hundred and twenty days shall elapse between two meetings.

 CHAPTER 6 - OTHER COMMITTEES OF THE BOARD & COMMITTEES OF EXECUTIVES.

 - 6.1.
 The Board may constitute as much number of Committees as deemed necessary from among its members and delegate such powers as may be considered expedient in furtherance of the best interests and corporate objectives of the Bank.
 The constitution, powers and functioning of such committees shall be consistent with the best practices and standards as well as in conformity with the prevailing guidelines of RBI & SEBI (under Listing Regulations, 2015). - 6.2.
 Accordingly, the following Committees of the Board are constituted: